mdom/txtnish/README.md

 ### sftp_over_scp

-Will use SFTP instead of SCP if set to 1, might be useful for the hosts that refuse SCP protocol access.
+Use SFTP instead of SCP if set to 1.

 ## Publish with ftp